 Trauma is gained as the character suffers Hits and there are two trauma levels: severe at two (2) Hits and critical at three (3) Hits.
-At critical trauma the character makes a Resolve Check (tough keyword applies) to see if things get worse.

-The character is incapacitated (unconscious or otherwise incoherent) at four (4) Hits and permanently incapacitated at five (5) Hits (dead or so affected they are a different character now).
+The character is incapacitated (unconscious or incoherent) at four (4) Hits and permanently incapacitated at five (5) Hits (dead or so traumatized they are a different person).